Equipping and unequipping items

 During my research, I found an astonishing amount of different workflows and processes.
 It was very daunting to try and solve all of them in one go, and maybe my system isn’t perfect, but it tries to solve as many as possible at once, while still being flexible and adjustable.

-I recommend reading the comments in the EquipmentData struct (Found in IFP_CoreData.h) and going through ID_Equipment (which is an item driver found in the plugins folder Core -> ActorParents -> DriversAndObjects -> Equipment.) and look at the logic in there to get a better understanding of how the system is using this struct.
+I recommend reading the comments in the EquipmentData struct (Found in IFP_CoreData.h) and going through IC_Equipment (which is an item component found in the plugins folder Core -> ActorParents -> TraitsAndComponents -> Equipment.) and look at the logic in there to get a better understanding of how the system is using this struct.
 I would explain it here, but it’s so long and extensive that explaining it in just text and pictures would take too long.

-This driver attempts to copy the system that is used in GAS with its PlayMontageAndWait function, which creates an object that handles the animation, but I wanted to keep mine inside of Blueprints.
+This component attempts to copy the system that is used in GAS with its PlayMontageAndWait function, which creates an object that handles the animation, but I wanted to keep mine inside of Blueprints.

 # Optimizations